RachelMullen/phase4project/README.md

 Users can:

 - Login and sign up for an an account.
-- View and add free fitness events and activities
+- View, add, and delete woofs
-- View free fitness groups
+- View comments
 - View, edit, and delete their profile
 <p align="right">(<a href="#readme-top">back to top</a>)</p>